 In purely basketball terms, this is a work of pure genius; some might call it diabolical genius, but genius nonetheless.
 This is the Manhattan Project of professional basketball.
 These three players are seizing history, and this team, barring some natural catastrophe, will be nearly impossible to stop.
 Worried about the supporting cast, you say?
 Wade, James, and Bosh alone (and please never let me hear you call them "Miami Thrice") average 80 points a game between them.
 The supporting cast will work itself out.

-That's the big picture.
+We'll witness great basketball, maybe some of the best basketball ever seen.
+They will win.
+If they stay together, they'll bring home trophies in the coming years.
+Enjoy the ride.That's the big picture.
 You've been given a gift.
 But there are some issues here that need some deconstructing.
 One is the fact that the rest of the world hates this and South Florida would too if another team had received such an obscene bounty.
 Just the thought of Wade and James together, two of the three greatest players in the world, is mind-blowing.
 Throw in Bosh and you wonder if there shouldn't be a federal investigation.
 Was Scott Rothstein involved during any step of these negotiations?
 Like a Ponzi, it feels a little too good to be true.

 So let's tackle this thing one figure at a time:

 Chris Bosh: This one's easy.
 His reaction on Twitter said it all: "Yeeeeeaaaaah!!!"
 He's in heaven with this deal, and Miami is lucky to have him.
 Bosh is an intelligent guy with a great sense of humor who should have the time of his life.
 And because he's severely talented and driven, he's virtually guaranteed a starring role in the NBA's future canon of historic footage.